Updated Jan 28, 2026

 1. Adalo: The Complete Prototype-to-Production Platform

-Adalo revolutionizes rapid prototyping by eliminating the traditional separation between prototype and production.
-With over 1 million makers worldwide creating functional applications, Adalo proves that prototypes can become real products without rebuilding from scratch, as documented in their 2023 year in review.
+Adalo, an AI-powered app builder, revolutionizes rapid prototyping by eliminating the traditional separation between prototype and production.
+With over 3 million apps created worldwide, the platform proves that prototypes can become real products without rebuilding from scratch.

 Prototype Development Velocity:

-The visual drag-and-drop builder enables functional prototype creation in hours rather than weeks.
+The visual drag-and-drop builder—described as "easy as PowerPoint"—enables functional prototype creation in hours rather than weeks.
 Teams position 25+ built-in components, including forms, lists, media players, and navigation elements to construct complete user flows.
 The Component Marketplace adds 50+ specialized options from payment processing to advanced analytics, ensuring prototypes include production-ready functionality from day one.

 Real-time preview across devices shows exactly how prototypes function on phones, tablets, and desktops simultaneously.
 The responsive design system automatically adapts layouts, eliminating the need for platform-specific prototypes.
-Learn more about creating your first app with Adalo's comprehensive guides.
+The canvas can display up to 400 screens at once, providing complete visibility into complex app architectures.

 From Prototype to App Store:

-Adalo enables prototypes to become actual applications published to Apple App Store and Google Play Store.
+Adalo enables prototypes to become actual applications published to the Apple App Store and Google Play Store.
 This capability means validation happens with real apps rather than simulations, providing authentic user feedback and engagement metrics.
-The platform's publishing features handle all technical requirements automatically.
+One build publishes to web, iOS, and Android—updates to your app automatically deploy across all three platforms.

 The platform handles all technical requirements, including app signing, store assets, and compliance checks.
 Organizations report moving from initial concept to app store presence in as little as 2 months, with some cases achieving deployment in just weeks.